kinow/autosubmit/docs/source/installation/index.rst

     autosubmit install

-.. important:: Be careful ! autosubmit install will create a blank database.
+.. danger:: Be careful ! autosubmit install will create a blank database.

-Lastly, if autosubmit configure doesn't work for you or you need to configure additional info create or modify /etc/autosubmitrc file or ~/.autosubmitrc with the information as follows:
+Lastly, if autosubmit configure doesn't work for you or you need to configure additional info create:

+Create or modify /etc/autosubmitrc file or ~/.autosubmitrc with the information as follows:

 .. code-block:: ini